Call for Proposals

 Can multiple PIs from the same or different institutions apply for a SPARK NS program together?

-Each application for the SPARK NS program must be completed by a single PI who holds a laboratory head position at a nonprofit academic or research institution.
+Each application for the SPARK NS program must be completed by a single principal investigator who holds a laboratory head position at a nonprofit academic or research institution.
 The PI is the responsible person for all program activities and requirements.
 The PI may name up to three co-investigators from their own or collaborating institutions.
 The PI may also list on the application an unlimited number of researchers as project team members, including post-doctoral fellows, senior scientists, and students.

 Who selects projects for a SPARK NS program?